Seyyed-Reza-Mashhadi/dbt_project_OLIST/README.md

 - Demonstrate **materializations** (views, tables, incremental models) and **global configs**
 - Build analytical models such as **RFM segmentation** and **order performance**
 - Deploy and run transformations on **dbt Cloud + BigQuery**

+---
+we need to mention that BIGquery is computing power, connection is done with services account and key and that in VS code dbt-core and ....
+---

 ## 🏗️ Project Architecture